cnunciato/buildkite-sdk/README.md

 ## Publishing new versions

-All SDKs version on the same cadence, and the versioning and publishing are still done manually.
-To upgrade all SDKs from `0.0.1` to `0.0.2`, for example, follow these steps:
+All SDKs version on the same cadence, and the versioning and publishing are still handled manually.
+To upgrade all SDKs, follow these steps:

 -   Commit all changes.
 -   Update the FROM and TO versions in `./project.json`.